Editor’s Note: this post has been updated with new information regarding the Allergan recall of BioCell textured breast implants and tissue expanders.

 Since 2016, there has been more progress made regarding a rare type of cancer that researchers found to have a possible association with certain kinds of breast implants.
 Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) is a cancer of the immune system.
-Over the years since the condition was first reported, there have been 414 reported cases.
+Over the years since the condition was first reported, there have been 573 unique cases reported cases around the world.
 Research has shown that BIA-ALCL appears to be mostly associated with textured silicone implants, though it could occur in a much smaller percentage of smooth implants filled with silicone and—much more rare but possible—with saline as well.
-When caught in early stages, it is significantly more likely that BIA-ALCL can be cured.
-This makes it very important that women who have breast implants be sure to maintain the recommended number of check-ups and mammograms, in addition to regular self-exams, to identify any potential irregularities as quickly as possible.
+On July 24th, 2019, the Allergan corporation issued a worldwide recall of BioCell textured breast implants and tissue expanders.
+The recall includes products in the Natrelle® brand of implants and tissue expanders.